 All Master of Arts candidates are required to pass the comprehensive examination.
 This written comprehensive examination is typically taken during the last or next to the last quarter of study in the program (summer session excluded), or after all required courses, with the exception of practicum experience, have been completed.
 The purpose of the comprehensive exam is to facilitate a meaningful synthesis of the various concepts and experiences provided in the program.
+See the University website for directions for completing the thesis.

-A small number of students, particularly those wo will pursue a doctoral degree may do a thesis.
+A small number of students, particularly those who will pursue a doctoral degree may do a thesis.
 Students who complete a thesis do not have to take the comprehensive exam.